 Are You Planning to Extend or Carry Out Work to Your Home?

-Below are a set of self assessment forms which we have developed for you to assess whether you require planning permission for your proposed development.
+Below are a set of Self Assessment forms which we have developed to help you assess whether your proposed development works require planning permission.

-If you answer "YES" to any questions or do not comply with any conditions then you will need to submit a planning application this can be submitted on-line through the Planning Portal.
+If you answer "YES" to any questions or your proposal does not comply with all the specified conditions then you will need to submit a planning application.
+This can be submitted on-line through the Planning Portal.